mimoo/disco/libdisco/README.md

 This has use cases close to TLS: it encrypts communications between a client and a server.

-**This software is currently in beta.
-You are advised not to use it in production.**
+**This software is currently not even in beta.
+You must not use it in production!**

 ## Documentation